 Life often seems to be moving faster and faster, but things actually slow down in the delivery room.
 To make this time in the delivery room less painful and joyful, it is worth knowing how to deal with the hard work associated with the birth of a child more easily.
+Listen to your body and be aware of the signs that indicate that labour might be coming soone.
 Try the following things to greatly facilitate your delivery.

 Every woman is different.
 Our bodies are different, our children are different and no two births are the same.
 That is why it is worth learning more about labour and childbirth.
 Knowing about your options and the pros and cons of each can help you feel more confident when making decisions about how you want to give birth.
 If you are particularly concerned, you can talk to the midwife.
 They answer all questions and explain what can be done to safely give birth to a child in any scenario.